kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/heritagequestonline/README.md

 ## Some of OCLC's notes for this stanza

-HeritageQuest Online requires the following database stanza in config.txt :
+HeritageQuest Online requires SSL configuration and the following database stanza in config.txt :

-PROXY BY PORT

-PROXY BY HOST NAME
+Please note that this stanza uses EZproxy for authentication only; after authenticating, users will (by design) drop out of the proxy.